denilsonsa/denilsonsa.github.io/_posts/2007-10-25-first-contact-with-atmega8-microcontroller-part-1.markdown

 See you at the [next part][part 2]!

-**Update at 2008-02-02:** I've uploaded a [video of this project at YouTube](http://www.youtube.com/watch?v=V7ESjm2bG-A).
+**Update on 2008-02-02:** I've uploaded a [video of this project at YouTube](http://www.youtube.com/watch?v=V7ESjm2bG-A).
 Everybody loves videos, so check it out!

-**Update at 2011-08-10:** Parallel ports are from the past, and nobody uses them anymore.
+**Update on 2011-08-10:** Parallel ports are from the past, and nobody uses them anymore.
 Thus I've revisited this series of posts and added [part 2.1][], that shows how I built USBasp.
 It also has a [video](http://www.youtube.com/watch?v=sr0B-5Bhxdg).

-**Update at 2011-08-11:** The source-code for this "blinking LEDs" firmware (see [part 3][]) is now available at: <https://bitbucket.org/denilsonsa/atmega8-blinking-leds>
+**Update on 2011-08-11:** The source-code for this "blinking LEDs" firmware (see [part 3][]) is now available at: <https://bitbucket.org/denilsonsa/atmega8-blinking-leds>

 {% include first-contact-with-atmega8-navigation.html %}